Table of Contents:

 No, compatibility depends on the machine’s attachment system.

-The standard foot is sufficient to start.
+The standard foot is enough to get started.

 Can you sew without changing the presser foot?